 Chief Executive Officer

 Under Pat’s direction since 2005, The Max Foundation is dedicated to increasing global access to treatment, care and support for people living with cancer.
-To date, the organization has helped more than 75,000 patients in 75 low- and middle-income countries get live-saving cancer medicine.
-The organization carries out its daily work in partnership with a global network of 450 physicians and 70 patient associations.
-Pat has played an integral role in expanding access to treatment and diagnostics by developing a robust delivery system to support access solutions.
+Each quarter, the organization channels over a million defined daily doses of life-saving cancer treatment to patients in 66 low- and middle-income countries.
+The organization carries out its daily work in partnership with a global network of 220 physicians and 70 patient associations.

 Pat is an advisor to the CML Advocates Network, the International CML Foundation, and on the Board of the Partnership for Quality Medical Donations.
-She has been awarded the distinguished Golden Tennis Shoe Award from United States Senator, Patty Murray; the first National Cancer Institute Global Cancer Medicine Humanitarian Award; and the inaugural Emerging Regions Support and Partnership (ERSAP) Prize by the International CML Foundation for her role in leading The Max Foundation, as well as her personal commitment to helping people around the world face cancer with dignity and hope.
+In recognition of her tireless efforts on behalf of patients worldwide, Pat has been honored with the CEO Award from the Union for International Cancer Control; the distinguished Golden Tennis Shoe Award from United States Senator, Patty Murray; the first National Cancer Institute Global Cancer Medicine Humanitarian Award; and the inaugural Emerging Regions Support and Partnership (ERSAP) Prize by the International CML Foundation for her role in leading The Max Foundation.

-Pat lives in Edmonds, Washington, where she is raising her four sons.
+Pat lives in Edmonds, Washington, where she is raised her four sons.